csburreson/stf/docs/git-submodule-hints.md

 $ git clone git@github.com:WIPACrepo/stf.git # NOTE: WILL NOT CLONE SUBMODULES
 ~~~~

 Then you will be left with an empty *stf/tools* directory.
-To fix this:
+To fix this from the
+`STF_HOME` top level directory:
 ~~~~
 $ git submodule init # Inform git that this workspace has submodules
+$ git submodule init # Inform git that this workspace has submodules
 $ git submodule update  # clone the submodules to the version pinned to the stf repo.
 ~~~~

 ## Updating Submodules

-A counter intuitive behavior for sum is the checked out submodules do not
+A counter intuitive behavior for some users is checked out submodules do not
 automatically track changes in the parent repository.
 Instead, updating
 submodules is a manual operation.